Nsila09/Hello-world/README.md

 # Hello-world
-I am someone who is interested in learning how to code. if there is a change in this are it is because i am practicing to see how this thing work.
+I am someone who is interested in learning how to code. if there is a change in this area it is because i am practicing to see how this thing work.